xbenxspire/movie-info-service/README.md

 ## How It Works

 1. Communication Flow:
-   - Your program writes requests to: `data/movies_request.json`
+   - Your program makes HTTP GET requests to http://localhost:5000
-   - Service reads the request and processes it
+   - Service processes the request and returns JSON response
-   - Service writes response to: `data/movies_response.json`
-   - Your program reads and processes the response
+   - All results sorted by IMDb rating

 2. Features:
    - Search any movie by title